AliceWonderMiscreations/libbitcoin-RPM/README.md

 In the case of boost, it is a must.
 CentOS 7 ships with boost 1.53.0 and that will not build libbitcoin.

-To remedy this issue, I created compatability packages that will allow the newer shared libraries from those packages to be installed in parallel with the versions of those libraries as supplied by CentOS 7 or by EPEL for CentOS 7.
+To remedy this issue, I created compatibility packages that will allow the newer shared libraries from those packages to be installed in parallel with the versions of those libraries as supplied by CentOS 7 or by EPEL for CentOS 7.

-Please note that I did use a prefix of `/usr` for these compatability packages.
+Please note that I did use a prefix of `/usr` for these compatibility packages.

 That means that while both versions of the shared libraries themselves can be installed at the same time, the development packages will conflict and only one